 - 1. All recommendations for sponsorships must be submitted by the advisory committee in writing to the Board of Education. - 2.
 Recommendations will be presented to the Board of Education as an agenda item unless circumstances warrant further discussion. - 3.
-Upon approval (if granted by the Board in its sole discretion), it will be the responsibility of the assistant superintendent for business affairs to track all corporate sponsorship agreements. - 4.
+Upon approval, it will be the responsibility of the assistant superintendent for business affairs to track all corporate sponsorship agreements. - 4.
 The assistant superintendent for business affairs or designee acknowledges all contributions and provides tax exemption information for all donors. - 5.
 The assistant superintendent for business affairs executes a contract. - 6.
 Fulfillment logistics as pertaining to athletic facilities are coordinated by the athletic directors and principals.